ernesrocker/logstash-input-elastic_jdbc/README.md

 ## Documentation
-This plugin inherit of elasticsearch(**ES**) input plugin, and added a tracking_column using in jdbc input plugin for make a query to obtain the updates values Sample :
+This plugin inherit of elasticsearch(**ES**) input plugin, and added a tracking_column using in jdbc input plugin for make a query to obtain the updates values.

+Sample :
 ```logstash
   input{